Best Cage Size for Pionus Parrot

 Safety-Proofing Your Home for Pionus Parrot

-Safety-proofing for Pionus Parrot is an ongoing process, not a one-time task.
+Safety-proofing for Pionus Parrot is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to birds), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a Medium (10-12 inches, 200-280 grams) bird like Pionus Parrot, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Pionus Parrot's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Pionus Parrot

 Your Pionus Parrot's habitat needs shift with the seasons.
 In warmer months, a Medium (10-12 inches, 200-280 grams) bird needs cooling options: frozen treats, cooling mats, and increased air circulation around the cage.
 Never leave Pionus Parrot in unventilated spaces during heat.
-Winter preparation includes draft-proofing the cage, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the cage, adding extra cage liner for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Pionus Parrot's respiratory health.
 Adjust flight time and interaction routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Pionus Parrot's comfort and health across their 25-40 years lifespan.